-Our research program with Astellas was extended through 2020.
 Currently our research on the direct activation of skeletal muscle continues in two areas.
 We are conducting translational research in preclinical models of disease and muscle function with FSTAs to explore the potential clinical applications of this novel mechanism in diseases or conditions associated with skeletal muscle dysfunction.
-We also are conducting preclinical research on other chemically and pharmacologically distinct mechanisms to activate the skeletal sarcomere, which we have agreed to be the focus for our continued joint research program with Astellas in 2020.
+We also are conducting preclinical research on other chemically and pharmacologically distinct mechanisms to activate the skeletal sarcomere, which we have agreed to be the focus for our continued joint research program with Astellas, which was extended through 2020.